-Adaptations that add to the total square footage of the home are excluded from this benefit.
-The only exception to this is adaptations to existing bathrooms that are necessary to complete the adaptation (e.g., necessary to configure a bathroom to accommodate a wheelchair).
-Building a new room is excluded.
-Home accessibility adaptations may not be used in the construction of a new home.
+Adding total square footage to the home is excluded from this service, unless an adaptation to an existing bathroom is needed to complete the home accessibility adaptation (e.g., necessary to configure a bathroom to accommodate a wheelchair).

-Durable medical equipment is excluded.
 To the extent that any listed services are covered under the state plan, including EPSDT, the services under the waiver would be limited to additional services not otherwise covered under the state plan, but consistent with waiver objectives of avoiding institutionalization.